hlbao/description_generation/README.md

 Previously using vector to represent everything.
 Idea is using TF-IDF to exract key words.
 Split: Test set (30%), Training set (70%).
 Accuracy: 71.54%, however, I noticed this is wrong.

+Current we use lstm for classification.
+Put cleaned text into input_token.py and get tokens, then put them into LSTM (see classification.py)